fred-corp/folderCMS/website-examples/Demo/title/page.md

 # FolderCMS

-A simple CMS for static websites
+An easy CMS for managing your website
+using markdown files placed in folders.